AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/caching.md

   </tbody>
 </table>

-In the table above, the SCD API’s INVALIDATE action and the Replication API’s DEACTIVATE action are directly related to the cache invalidation use case.
+Please note that the two actions directly related to the cache invalidation use case are SCD API Invalidate and the Replication API Deactivate.

-From the table, we observe that:
+Also, from the table, we observe that:

 * SCD API is needed when every event must be guaranteed, for example, syncing with an external system that requires accurate knowledge.
 Note that if there is a publish tier upscaling event at the time of the invalidation call, an additional event will be raised when each new publish processes the invalidation.

 * Using the Replication API isn’t common, but should be used in cases where the trigger to invalidate the cache comes from the publish tier and not the author tier.
 This might be useful if dispatcher TTL is configured.

-In conclusion if you are looking to invalidate dispatcher cache, the recommended option is to use the SCD API Invalidate action from Author.
-Optionally, you can also listen for the event so you can then trigger any downstream actions.
+In conclusion, if you are looking to invalidate the dispatcher cache, the recommended option is to use the SCD API Invalidate action from Author.
+Optionally, you can also listen for the event so you can then trigger further downstream actions.

 ### Sling Content Distribution (SCD) {#sling-distribution}

-Here is the implementation pattern for using SCD:
+Presented below is the implementation pattern when using the SCD action from Author:

-1. From the author, write custom code to invoke the sling content distribution [API](https://sling.apache.org/documentation/bundles/content-distribution.html), passing the invalidate action with a list of paths:
+1. From author, write custom code to invoke the sling content distribution [API](https://sling.apache.org/documentation/bundles/content-distribution.html), passing the invalidate action with a list of paths:

 ```
 @Reference